We cannot talk about healing without talking about spirit.

 I have always been drawn to the great mysteries of life, the things we cannot see but feel, the universal truths that live at the core of our being.
 Modern life distracts us from this deeper knowing, and our upbringing and conditioning often lead us astray.
 However, this innate wisdom is always available to us if we choose to listen, if we are willing to do the work (Oh yes!
 It takes work!) to clear out the noise.

-Personally, it took physical illness to wake me up to the deeper parts of myself.
+Personally, it took physical illness and divorce to wake me up to the deeper parts of myself.
 For many years I was working stressful jobs and showing up for my family and community in unsustainable ways.
 I had very little awareness of my own needs and boundaries, and was focused primarily on pleasing others.
 Because I was not connected to my body—a result of trauma and cultural conditioning—I did not see the harm I was causing my body nor its signs of illness.

 Kelly Jeanne Zehr, LCSW